SustainableAIHub/sustainableaihub.github.io/about.md

 title: About
 ---

-The Sustainable AI Hub is an initiative that aims to bring together resources, projects and materials around making AI more sustainable.
+The Sustainable AI Hub is an initiative that aims to bring together resources, projects and materials around making AI less harmful to people and the planet.